The Brain Activity Behind Borderline Personality Disorder

 Amygdala and Hippocampus

 The amygdala and hippocampus have been shown to be smaller in people with Borderline Personality Disorder, using imaging like fMRI scans.
 These brain structures are related to memory recall and learning.
-They involve attention, response mechanisms, emotional functioning.
+They involve attention, response mechanisms, and emotional functioning.
 They even play a part in understanding social information like interpreting emotions from other people’s faces.
-As you’ve probably noticed, these are some of the main symptoms we struggle with as BPD survivors.
-It’s no wonder we have difficulties with interpersonal relationships and unprovoked mood swings!
+As you’ve probably noticed, these are some of the main areas we struggle with as BPD survivors.
+We may struggle to pay attention to anything but a threat.
+We may respond to things with intense reactions and emotions.
+We may interpret situations quickly, and sometimes inaccurately.
+It’s no wonder we have difficulties with interpersonal relationships and unprovoked mood swings, when our limbic system is running wild!

 Prefrontal Cortex

 Also connected with the functioning of the limbic system is the activity of the prefrontal cortex.
 This area shows itself in fMRI scans to be underactive in the BPD brain.
 The prefrontal cortex affects personality, planning, decision-making, and short-term memory.
 It also influences the amount of self-control we have when we are emotional.
 Unfortunately, low activity in the prefrontal cortex can include symptoms like impulsivity and self-destructive behaviors.
-So besides being emotionally and physically overwhelmed, we are logically impaired.
+So besides being emotionally and physically overwhelmed, we can be logically impaired.
+Our frontal lobes aren't kicking in as they should, and it may be difficult to think through problems or come up with reasonable solutions when we are emotionally overwhelmed.